zachup100/DeltaPatches/Progress.md

 > Iron Revival (CAN'T FIX, Model is not given by the Delta Team)<br>

 # Missing language strings
-> cobblemon.battle.damage.gmaxsteelsurge
+> cobblemon.battle.damage.gmaxsteelsurge<br>
 > -- Saw in a battle, unsure of what it's meant to say.
-Text displays as red, such as "Pokemon is Immune!"
+Text displays as red, such as "Pokemon is Immune!"<br>

 # Fixed models
 > Porygon-Z (Game Corner)<br>